honojs/honox/README.md

 ### Interactions

 If you want to add interactions to your page, create Island components.
-Islands components should be:
+Island components should be:

 - Placed under `app/islands` directory or named with `$` prefix like `$componentName.tsx`.
 - It should be exported as a `default` or a proper component name that uses camel case but does not contain `_` and is not all uppercase.